 Here are resources for many of the presentations.
 Feel free to add any to the comments.

 - The 7th #a11yTOCamp is scheduled for November 18 at @OCAD.
 Follow @a11yTO for more info.

 - Great moment: Makoto strips off his flannel shirt and proudly displays a Toronto Blue Jays baseball jersey which was hidden underneath!

-Personally, it was great meeting some folks in person for the first time whom I’ve know online for years, especially @vavroom.
+- Personally, it was great meeting some folks in person for the first time whom I’ve know online for years, especially @vavroom.
 Also met some great new folks!

 - I also really enjoyed visiting Toronto—a very clean, fun, friendly, and diverse city!

 Below are some selected tweets from the conference.
 The event’s account is @a11yTO and the hash tag is #a11yTOConf.

 Another successful CSUN Assistive Technology Conference has come and gone.
 Below is a curated list of slide decks, reviews, photos, and more.
-Also check out my CSUN Assistive Technology Conference CSUN17 preview.
-Slides etc. from presentations
+Also check out my CSUN17 preview.

 Feel free to cite more in the comments.